hj3yoo/mtg_card_detector/README.md

 ## Oct 12th, 2018

 I've been able to significantly cut down the processing time of the current implementation.
-For n cards detected in the video, the latency has decreased from (65+50n)ms to (10+25n)ms. There were two major bottlenecks that was slowing the program down:
+For n cards detected in the video, the latency has decreased from (65+50n)ms to (7+16n)ms. There were two major bottlenecks that was slowing the program down:

 --------------------------

 In order to identify the card from the snippet of the card image, I'm using perceptual hashing.
 When the card is detected in YOLO, I compute its pHash value from its image, and compare it with the pHash of every cards in the database to find the match.
 This process has a speed of O(n * m), where n is the number of cards detected in the image and m is the number of cards in the database.
 With more than 10000 different cards printed in MTG history, this computation was the first bottleneck.
 For the 50ms increment per detected card mentioned above, majority of that time was spent trying to subtract two 1024-bit hashes 10000+ times - that's more than 10^10 comparisons right there!

-Although I couldn't cut down on the number of arithmetics, I did find another place that was unncessarily slowing things down.
+First, there were some overhead that was coming from the implementation of the library.
 The following is the elapsed time for subtracting pHash for all 10000 elements in pandas database:

 | hash_size  | elapsed_time (ms) |
 |---|---|